Validation

 is called a subtree range.
 When validating an object, the archive context keeps track of where

-range, any subobjects in that range can be checked by calling their CheckBytes
+a new subtree range.
+After pushing a subtree range, any subobjects in that range can be checked by

-Once the subobjects are checked, pop_prefix_subtree_range
+implementations.
+Once the subobjects are checked, the subtree range can

-used to restore the original range with the checked section removed.
+be popped to restore the original range with the checked section removed.

 Validation and Shared Pointers